-Back in the days when I lived in English-speaking counties, I quite liked the whole Sunday paper ritual: lugging home weekend editions of The Times or the Indo or whatever else I thought had enough reading material to get me through a couple of cups of coffee and the accompanying cigarettes.
+Back in the days when I lived in English-speaking countries, I quite liked the whole Sunday paper ritual: lugging home weekend editions of The Times or the Indo or whatever else I thought had enough reading material to get me through a couple of cups of coffee and the accompanying cigarettes.

 It’s something I haven’t done in a long time, in part because reading Hungarian is still beyond me, and in part because the news is so bloody miserable these days that I’m loath to spend the time wallowing in the woes of the world.

 Today, though, taking a much-deserved break from a series of papers on equine doping, I sat down with said coffee and opened the Sunday Independent‘s Life magazine.
 I’ve been out of Ireland long enough to have completely lost track of what is considered a good paper.
 It was simply what was to hand.
 Back in the day I’m might well have been one of those who classifies people according to the papers they read.

 In 2014, YouGov in the UK profiled the nations newspaper readers and came to the conclusion that:

 The top three favourite dishes of Guardian readers are likely to be antipasti, aubergine parmigiana and braised endive; they are into hiking and shop at Waitrose.

 When I was living in the UK, I bought the Sunday Times, and from memory, it was for no other reason that I liked their astrologist 🙂 But as a Times reader, they got me wrong – ok – I’ll give them the tarte au citron – it’s a favourite.

 Tarte au citron, baklava and pomme lyonnaise are favourite dishes of Times readers.
 They describe themselves as well educated and arrogant occasionally, and are most likely to own a cat.